By Jenny Kiffmeyer, J.D – The Retirement Learning Center

 - The deadline for rolling over 2020 RMDs is the later of August 31, 2020, or 60 days after the distribution;

-- A 2020 RMD that is rolled over does not count toward the one-rollover-per-12-month rule applicable to IRA-to-IRA rollovers;
+- A 2020 RMD that is rolled over by the August 31, 2020, deadline does not count toward the one-rollover-per-12-month rule applicable to IRA-to-IRA rollovers;

-- Both spouse and nonspouse beneficiaries are allowed to roll over 2020 RMDs; and
+- Nonspouse beneficiaries also are allowed to roll over 2020 RMDs if done so by August 31, 2020; and

-- A 2020 RMDs from a plan may be rolled back into the same plan, provided the plan permits rollovers.
+- A 2020 RMD from a plan or IRA may be rolled back into the same plan or IRA (provided the plan permits rollovers).

 2 Not to be confused with substantially equal periodic payments exempt from the 10% early distribution penalty tax under IRC Sec.
 72(t)